 Whatever your situation, go big with the number.
 Particularly with rising and unpredictable healthcare costs – often underestimated by retirees, it is better to leave behind some generational wealth or to make a charitable donation than outlive your savings.
 So start saving, as much as you reasonably can.
-Doing so early can hel it become second nature.
-Get a financial planner on board to ensure you’re traveling the road to retirement with an expert navigator
+Doing so early can help it become second nature.
+Get a wealth planner on board to ensure you’re driving the road to retirement with an expert.

 The Most Effective Ways to Save: Retirement Savings Accounts